 Donations of $100 or more: You will get a password to watch the film online, once it is released.

-Donations of $250 or more: Additionally, you will receive a copy of the film.
+Donations of $250 or more: Plus you will receive a digital copy of the film.

-Donations of $500 or more: Additionally, you will get a thank you in the film’s closing credits.
+Donations of $500 or more: Plus you will get a thank you in the film’s closing credits.

 Donations of $1,000 or more: Additionally, you will be listed as Associate Producer in the film’s final credits.